Onyx-Protocol/Onyx/docs/protocol/specifications/data.md

 *SHA3* refers to the SHA3-256 function as defined in [FIPS202](https://dx.doi.org/10.6028/NIST.FIPS.202) with a fixed-length 32-byte output.

-This hash function is used throughout all data structures and algorithms in this spec, with the exception of SHA-512 (see [FIPS180](http://csrc.nist.gov/publications/fips/fips180-2/fips180-2withchangenotice.pdf)) used internally as function H inside Ed25519 (see [CFRG1](https://tools.ietf.org/html/draft-irtf-cfrg-eddsa-05)).
+This hash function is used throughout all data structures and algorithms in this spec, with the exception of SHA-512 (see [FIPS180](http://csrc.nist.gov/publications/fips/fips180-2/fips180-2withchangenotice.pdf)) used internally as function H inside Ed25519 (see [RFC 8032]).

 ### Optional Hash